ShashankAnand1996/Detachment-Limited-Landscape-Evolution-Model/Readme.md

 - This Python code implements an algorithm to implicitly and efficiently compute the erosion term for the detachment-limited landscape evolution model (LEM).
 - The numerical results using this algorithm have been tested for accuracy based on analytical predictions in the publication referred to below.
-- The resulting numerical scheme allows us to achieve accurate steady-state solutions in conditions of high erosion rates leading to heavily dissected landscapes.
+- The resulting numerical scheme allows us to achieve accurate steady-state solutions in high erosion rates leading to heavily dissected landscapes.

 # Publication